 Breakout Coin introduces several novel technologies to cryptocurrencies.
 These include atomic currencies, delegated fees, fee scavenging, arbitrary staking relationships, and immaleable transactions.

 are currencies distinguished by the fact that they are indivisible beyond whole units.
 For example, Breakout Chain has a deck of 53 collectible playing cards.
 Each card is actually an atomic currency with a money supply of 1, making each card a true “colored coin”, which is a unit of currency that has a unique, traceable identity.
 Because these deck cards are atomic, they can not be split, similar to real cards.
 Atomic currencies need not have money supplies of 1.
-In fact, Breakout Chain has a currency called Atomic that has a money supply of 10,000,000,000.
+In fact, Breakout Chain has a currency called BAM that has a money supply of 10,000,000,000.

 are necessary to send currencies from which it is not sensible to take fees directly.
 Good examples are the 53 playing cards.
 It is obvious that since each card is indivisible, taking a fee denominated in the card means taking the whole card as a fee, making it impossible to send a card.
 To send cards, therefore, fees are collected in Sister Coin.
-Other currencies that are divisible (e.g. Breakout Coin and Sister Coin) or have large enough money supplies (e.g. Atomic) do not use delegated fees.
+Other currencies that are divisible (e.g. Breakout Coin and Sister Coin) or have large enough money supplies (e.g. BAM) do not use delegated fees.

 are transactions wherein the transaction ID (TxID) of a transaction can not be changed without invalidating the transaction.
 Bitcoin has been plagued with problems related to its transaction malleability.
 For example, the MtGOX collapse was attributed in part (even if disingenuously) to malleability.
 More recently, numerous denial of service attacks have flooded the bitcoin network with transactions that differ only in their txid, causing extraordinary stress on the network.
 In Breakout Chain, transactions are rendered immaleable by calculating the TxID from all of the transaction details excluding the signatures, then enforcing that the spender must also sign the TxID.
 If any entity tries to modify the TxID, it will invalidate the signature and propagation of the modified transaction through the network will stop abruptly.